 How Brexit affects Data Protection?

 The UK has processed a new Data Protection Bill which largely includes all the provisions of the The General Data Protection Regulation (GDPR).
 There are some small differences, but once the Bill has passed through Parliament and become an Act, UK law on data protection will largely be the same as that of the GDPR.

 There are new and extended rights for individuals in relation to the personal data an organisation holds about them, for example, an extended right to access and a new right of data portability.
 You can obtain further information about these rights from the Information Commissioner’s Office or contact their telephone helpline: 0303 123 1113.

-In addition, organisations have an obligation for better data management and a new regime of fines has been introduced for when an organisation is found to be in breach of the GDPR.
+In addition, organisations have an obligation for better data management and a new regime of fines has been introduced for when an organisation is found to be in breach of the DPA.

-The GDPR states that personal data must be:
+The DPA states that personal data must be:

 - processed lawfully, fairly and in a transparent manner

 - collected only for specified, explicit and legitimate purposes